hongzhonglu/vivarium/doc/reference/glossary.rst

         An update describes how the model state should change due to the influence of a :term:`process` over some period of time (usually a :term:`timestep`).

+    Updater
+    Updaters
+        An updater describes how an update should be applied to the model state to produce the updated state.
+For example, the update could be added to the old value or replace it.

     Variable
     Variables